wilmardo/CoffeePot/README.md

 ### images
 ---
-Contains the images used in the project.
-Which I uploaded to Onedrive for everyone to use and are included through the main.js Javascript file.
-Feel free to
+Contains the images used in the project which included through the main.js Javascript file.

 ## Getting started
 1. Open the coffeepot folder in Atom with PlatformIO installed